Li-Cycle Holdings Corp. (LICY) Review – Making Smarter Decisions

 Li-Cycle Holdings Corp.
-(NYSE: LICY) is -4.83% lower on its value in year-to-date trading and has touched a low of $4.30 and a high of $8.49 in the current 52-week trading range.
+(NYSE: LICY) is -0.84% lower on its value in year-to-date trading and has touched a low of $4.30 and a high of $8.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LICY stock was last observed hovering at around $4.72 in the last trading session, with the day’s loss setting it -0.19% off its average median price target of $8.00 for the next 12 months.
-It is also 54.7% off the consensus price target high of $10.00 offered by 8 analysts, but current levels are -13.25% lower than the price target low of $4.00 for the same period.
+The LICY stock was last observed hovering at around $4.85 in the last trading session, with the day’s loss setting it -0.13%.

 Sponsored